jlarosee/m35-knowledge-base/daily-todo.md

 - sync w/ ando on Mission's request for our AWS resource surface area overview
 - planning sync w/ chris
 - bump gmass6 10%

+- sync w/ chris on RFQ notification
+  - where we're at w/ testing
+  - plans to roll out to PMs - via managers?